vybhav72954/GeolocationAPI/README.md

 # GeolocationAPI
-A framework to interact with Geolocation-API, for retrieving location of users on a World Map.
+A framework to interact with Geolocation-API, for retrieving location of users on a World Map

 ![Scrapping location fusing Google-API](https://github.com/vybhav72954/GeolocationAPI/blob/master/Photos/geoload_py.PNG)